astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

 * using time to **form structures**, giving shape to things, forming patterns
 * introducing the principle of **accountability** for time spent.

-Saturn performs a function of a “celestial accountant” through its nature of **precise measurement** and the ensuing **sense of responsibility** towards all kind of resources that it cultivates in human minds.
+Saturn performs a function of a “celestial accountant” through its nature of **precise measurement** and the ensuing **sense of responsibility** towards all kinds of resources that it cultivates in human minds.

 ## “Don’t come unprepared”